cseitz/spl-project/README.md

 ## Installation

-In order to execute the code includes in this project, one must install both Rust and Node.js
+In order to execute the code included in this project, one must install both Rust and Node.js

 #### [Rust Compiler](https://www.rust-lang.org/tools/install)
 #### [Node.js Interpreter](https://nodejs.org/en/download/)